helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 (Elastic Container Services for Kubernetes) developments, I felt that another (subjectively) more important ECS announcement is easily overlooked by many:
 AWS Fargate.
-Yupp, this post is about Fargate and why it is such an important service (especially if you write CloudFormation or operated workloads).
+Yupp, this post is about Fargate and why it is such an important service (especially if you write CloudFormation or operate workloads).

 The future of running containers in the cloud is about the next layer of abstraction, about moving from machine-level abstraction to process-level